Interested in how to increase blog traffic? How about doubling your traffic over the next 3 to 6 months? Sound appealing?

 c) Link to this post from other posts on your site, this will give it a little lift.

-d) Take out Buzzstream (or your excel spreadsheet) and contact the sites that promoted similar amazing content of yours before.
-Buzzstream is a tool for recording your outreach with other blogs.
-When you reach out to sites you need to record who you reached out to and the results.
+d) Check your excel spreadsheet or OutreachPlus and contact the sites that promoted your content before.
+OutreachPlus is a tool for managing your email outreach campaigns.
+When you reach out to sites you need to track who you reached out to and the results you generated from your outreach emails.
 You are trying to build up a great target list for future posts!

 e) Write a guest post on a high profile site around a similar topic and link back to this content.
 If you’re not getting enough links from other people then why not build the links yourself!